translate/pootle/docs/features/checks.rst

 Mozilla, etc.) in the administration pages.
 This will improve the accuracy of the quality checks.

 Critical checks are prominently displayed through the browsing UI.
-Any extra failing checks can be accessed by clicking the ``+`` button located right below the navigation breadcrumbs.
-Clicking on the name of a test will step you through the translations that fail the test.
+Any extra failing checks can be accessed by clicking the |icon:icon-expand-stats| button located below the navigation breadcrumbs.
+Clicking on the name of a test will step you through the translations that fail that test.

-While in the translation editor, submissions resulting in critical failing checks will be immediately reported, preventing you from automatically continuing until the issues have been resolved or disregarded as false positives.
+While in the translation editor, submissions resulting in critical failing checks will be immediately reported, preventing you from automatically continuing until the issues have been resolved or muted as false positives by using the mute |icon:icon-block| button.

 To understand the meaning of each test, Pootle displays the failing tests right on top of the submission button, with a link to the online